scottcolfer/scottcolfer.github.io/_posts/2017-08-25-value-manager.md

 But we don't have a way to describe this yet.

-I'd like to suggest that the product manager is dead.
-Long live the value manager.
+I think that the 'product manager' is dead, and the value manager is emerging to take their place.

 ## Identity crisis in product management